 - The 7,838 mile flight between Ho Chi Minh City (SGN) and San Francisco (SFO) would land at SFO at 10AM and depart again at 1PM

-Now, I think it’s important to note that we’ve heard talk about airlines in Vietnam wanting to fly nonstop to the USA for a very long time:
+Even with Bamboo Airways making progress towards launching these flights, I wouldn’t take regularly scheduled service as a sure bet until it actually happens.
+We’ve heard talk about airlines in Vietnam wanting to fly nonstop to the USA for a very long time:

 - It’s something that Vietnam Airlines has been considering for years, even though executives admitted that the airline would lose money operating the routes

 - Bamboo Airways is privately owned, growing fast, and is a newcomer, but the airline has also been somewhat erratic; for example, Bamboo Airways at one point revealed plans to start flying to the USA with leased Airbus A380s

 - Prior to 2019, nonstop flights between Vietnam and the USA weren’t even possible, given that Vietnam didn’t have a Category 1 rating with the FAA